AshleydVon/Note-Taker/README.md

 ## Usage
-To use the application, the user should use the command : "node server.js"
+To use the application, the user should use the command : "node server.js" To correctly run the test, use the command: "npm test"

+## Accessing the Server

+Open your web browser and go to: (http://localhost:3001)

+## Using the Application
+Viewing Notes:
+When you access the application in your web browser, you will see the landing page where you can click on "Get Started" to view the notes page.

+Adding a Note:
+On the notes page, you can enter the title and text for your new note in the provided fields and click the save button to save the note.

+Deleting a Note:
+Each note will have a delete icon next to it.
+Click the delete icon to remove the note from the list.

+By following these steps, you can successfully set up, access, and use the Note-Taker application.

 ## License
 This project is licensed under the MIT license.